BiiT-Solutions/MetaViewer-Structure/README.md

 # Metaview Structure

-This tool prepare the data to be used in the Metaviewer UX component.
+This tool prepares the data to be used in the Metaviewer UX component.

 ## Adding a new form
 On the file `forms.properties` add the form name and include the color limits.